This page is currently under active development and may contain incomplete content or experience instability.

 1. Executive Summary

-QDaria is an early-stage quantum computing and AI startup based in Norway, founded with the bold vision of building the world’s first fault-tolerant topological quantum computer using exotic Fibonacci anyons.
-In collaboration with Rigetti Computing, QDaria aims to deploy Norway’s first quantum processing unit (the Novera QPU) as a stepping stone toward this topological quantum computer breakthrough.
-Our mission is to revolutionize industries – from cybersecurity and finance to healthcare and education – by fusing quantum computing with artificial intelligence in unprecedented ways.
+QDaria is an early-stage quantum computing and AI startup based in Norway, founded with the bold vision of building a fault-tolerant topological quantum computing prototype using exotic Fibonacci anyons.
+In collaboration with Rigetti Computing, QDaria aims to deploy a quantum processing unit (the Novera QPU) as a stepping stone toward this topological quantum computer breakthrough.
+Our mission is to transform industries – from cybersecurity and finance to healthcare and education – by fusing quantum computing with artificial intelligence in novel ways.

-We are developing a suite of seven venture-ready technologies under the QDaria umbrella, alongside a unique quantum hardware-access service.
+We are developing a suite of seven core technology projects under the QDaria umbrella, alongside a unique quantum hardware-access service.
 These include quantum-resistant cybersecurity (Zipminator), a quantum fintech platform (Qm9), an AI-driven education and governance system (QDiana, which originated from an “AGI Politician” concept), a quantum-augmented HPC engine for fluid dynamics (QMikeAI), a quantum health-tech platform (QNilaya), a quantum-natural language model (TeHaA), and a quantum robotics platform (Damon).
 Each product targets a high-impact market niche, while collectively they create a synergistic ecosystem of hardware, software, and AI.
-In the long term, QDaria will evolve into QDaria Holdings, spinning off each major product as an independent subsidiary positioned for its own growth and IPO by 2028–2030.
+In the long term, QDaria will evolve into QDaria Holdings, spinning off each major product as an independent subsidiary positioned for its own growth and potential exits (IPO or acquisition) in the late 2020s-early 2030s, subject to market conditions and company maturity.

 Market Opportunity

-The timing is ideal.
-The global quantum computing industry is on the cusp of explosive growth, projected to create nearly $1.3 trillion in economic value by 2035.
-Today the market remains nascent (estimated at only ~$1.3 billion in 2024), but it is expected to expand to $5–7 billion by 2029 as early commercial applications emerge.
+The timing is favorable.
+The global quantum computing industry is projected to create nearly **1.3trillionineconomicvalueby2035∗∗(source:McKinseyGlobalInstitute).Todaythemarketremainsnascent(estimatedatonly1.3 billion in 2024), but it is expected to expand to $5–7 billion by 2029 as early commercial applications emerge.

-At the same time, artificial intelligence is injecting trillions into the economy – up to $13 trillion by 2030 according to McKinsey – and creating unprecedented demand for computational power.
+At the same time, artificial intelligence could add up to $13 trillion to the global economy by 2030 (source: McKinsey Global Institute) – creating significant demand for computational power.
 QDaria sits at the intersection of these trends, combining quantum computing + AI (Q+AI) to tackle problems beyond the reach of classical systems.

-Governments worldwide have pledged over $30 billion to quantum R&D, and private investors poured a record $1.5+ billion in 2024 into quantum startups.
-This rising tide underscores an unprecedented opportunity for new entrants.
+Governments worldwide have pledged over 30 billion to quantum R&D** (source: McKinsey Global Institute), and private investors poured a record **1.5+ billion in 2024 into quantum startups (source: The Quantum Insider).
+This rising tide underscores a significant opportunity for new entrants.
 QDaria’s agile startup approach and unique blend of offerings enable us to move quickly in this fast-evolving landscape.

 Traction & Recognition

-We have already gained significant traction and validation.
-QDaria was recently recognized among the top 5 startups in Europe and top 25 globally, earning our CEO a keynote invitation to Davos Innovation Week 2025.
+We have already gained early recognition and validation.
+QDaria is internationally recognized among emerging tech startups, earning our CEO an invitation to attend Davos Innovation Week 2025.
 These honors reflect the excitement around QDaria’s mission and the credibility of our team.

 Strategic Partnership: Rigetti Computing

-Our collaboration with Rigetti Computing positions QDaria to deploy Norway’s first quantum processing unit, establishing a foundation for quantum research and commercial applications in the Nordic region.
+Our collaboration with Rigetti Computing positions QDaria to deploy a quantum processing unit (planned deployment), establishing a foundation for quantum research and commercial applications in the Nordic region.
 This partnership provides critical hardware access while we advance our proprietary topological quantum computing research.

-With this seed capital, we will establish Norway’s first quantum computing facility in partnership with Rigetti, accelerate our software and AI platform development, and lay the groundwork for scaling each product line.
+With this capital, we plan to establish a quantum computing facility in Norway in partnership with Rigetti, accelerate our software and AI platform development, and lay the groundwork for scaling each product line.
 We present in this plan a detailed roadmap translating the €12M investment into tangible milestones: delivering early products, achieving technical breakthroughs, and preparing each venture for market entry and future financing.

 QDaria Holdings Vision